 Bava Batra 167 – Who Can Authorize Document Preparation and Who Pays the Fee

-Generally, for documents to be legally valid, they must be written with the knowledge and consent of the one to whose detriment they are.
-For example, a loan document can be written only with the authorization of the borrower.
+Generally, for documents to be legally valid, they must be written with the knowledge and consent of the person to whose detriment they are.
+For example, a loan document can be written only with the borrower's authorization.
 An exception is a Get, a bill of divorce.

 Wednesday, February 3, 2010